ZeroTwo5166/Starwars_api/README.md

 # Starwars_api
-Click on box for detailed info about it
+Click on boxses for detailed info about it
 Click on each box for more informations about them.